Erez Katz, Lucena Research CEO and Co-founder

 During my opening remarks on the 26th, I will share both backtests and perpetual trading simulations of portfolios based on CapsNet.
 Our results are among the most robust and consistent of any research we’ve conducted.

-Want to know more before the event?
+Want to know more about our CapsNet research?
 Contact Us.